Get Up and participate! There are many ways to get involved. Listed below are a few local Riverside County organizations that welcome volunteers.

 Trauma Intervention Programs Inc. (TIP) is a national non-profit organization founded in 1985.
 TIP has 14 affiliates serving over 250 cities across the nation.
 Each affiliate uses specially trained citizen volunteers to respond to traumatic incidents to support victims and their families in the first few hours following a tragedy.
 The Southwest Riverside Chapter is a dedicated group of typical everyday citizens helping everyday citizens in traumatic crises.
 Their group of helpful, supportive volunteers is here to serve the needs of anyone when requested by any first responder, hospital personnel, paramedic, or coroner’s office to bring emotional first aid to survivors, friends, and family in crisis.

 TIP is looking for caring people willing to be part of a team of citizen volunteers trained to provide emotional and practical support to the victims of traumatic events.
-No experience is necessary, and trainings begin in September 2021.
+No experience is necessary.
 If you are a survivor of suicide loss ready to help others or a caring person ready to help, register as a volunteer here.

 NAMI is the National Alliance on Mental Illness which is a grassroots organization which strives to improve the lives of individuals and their families who deal with mental illness.
 NAMI was established in 1979 as has grown into a reputable and respected organization that continually makes strides in improving the lives of those affected by mental illness.